Any member of the public has the opportunity to raise issues of concern in the Lancaster district at Full Council meetings.

 - You must arrive at the meeting at least 15 minutes before the start, and make yourself known to the democratic support officer present.

-- When it is time to ask your question, the chair will invite you to put the question to the member.
+- When it is time to ask your question, the Chair will invite you to put the question to the Councillor.
 There is a time limit of two minutes to ask your question.

-- You may also ask one supplementary question without notice to the member that has answered your original question.
+- You may also ask one supplementary question without notice to the Councillor that has answered your original question.